 Yes.
 You have to be enrolled at either LMU or TUM (Diploma-, Bachelor- or Master-level study program) to apply for CDTM.

 Yes.
-If you are currently applying at a Bavarian university for a Diploma-, Bachelor- or Master-level study program, you are eligible to apply at CDTM.
-However, you have to present your acceptance letter and/or certificate of enrollment at a Bavarian university to the CDTM administration by the start of the new semester.
-Otherwise we cannot enroll you in the CDTM add-on study program.
+If you are currently applying at LMU or TUM for a Diploma-, Bachelor- or Master-level study program, you are eligible to apply at CDTM.
+However, you have to present your acceptance letter and/or certificate of enrollment to the CDTM administration by the start of the new semester.
+Otherwise, we cannot enroll you in the CDTM add-on study program.

 Yes.
 As long as you can find the time to do the core courses in parallel to your studies or future employment, there is no formal requirement that prevents you from applying.
 However, you should be aware that the courses MPD and eLab usually require 1.5-2 days of work a week.